buamod/cdk-db-infra/README.md

 # Kubernetes PostgreSQL Infrastructure with CDK8s

 ## Project Overview
-This project implements a PostgreSQL database infrastructure using CDK8s and the Zalando Postgres Operator on a Kubernetes cluster hosted on Hetzner.
+This project implements a PostgreSQL database infrastructure using CDK8s and the Zalando Postgres Operator on a Kubernetes cluster.
 The solution provides a reusable framework for creating and managing PostgreSQL databases.

 ## Architecture Decisions